What to Do If You Lost Your NYSC Certificate

 Step 1: Gather Your Documents Digitally

-- Police report from the country you’re in (translated if not in English)
+1. Police report from the country you’re in (translate if it’s not in English)

-- Sworn affidavit from a notary or court in your location
+2. Sworn affidavit from a notary or court in your location.

-- NYSC call-up letter and any available proof of NYSC participation (ID, posting letter, etc.)
+5. NYSC call up letter and any available proof of NYSC participation (ID, posting letter, etc.)

 Step 2: Authorize a Trusted Representative in Nigeria

-You’ll need to write a letter of authorization empowering someone (family or friend) to act on your behalf.
+You’ll need to write a letter of authorization to empower someone (family or friend) to act on your behalf.
 This letter should include:

 Attach this to your other documents and email or courier it to them.